aws-samples/aws-secure-environment-accelerator/docs/architectures/pbmm/architecture.md

 These frameworks will perform checks against the accounts via Config Rules that are evaluated against the AWS Config resources in scope.
 See the above links for a definition of the associated controls.

+## 7.7 Systems Manager (Session Manager)

+Session Manager is a fully managed AWS Systems Manager capability that lets you manage your Amazon Elastic Compute Cloud (Amazon EC2) instances, on-premises instances, and virtual machines (VMs) through an interactive one-click browser-based shell or through the AWS Command Line Interface (AWS CLI).
+Session Manager provides secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.
+Session Manager also makes it easy to comply with corporate policies that require controlled access to instances, strict security practices, and fully auditable logs with instance access details, while still providing end users with simple one-click cross-platform access to your managed instances.<sup>[1][ssm]</sup>

+The _AWS Secure Environment Architecture_ recommends that you choose to store session log data in a centralized S3 bucket for auditing purposes and encrypt with Key Management Service (KMS).
+In addition, session log data should also be configured to be sent to Amazon CloudWatch Logs with KMS encryption using your AWS KMS key.

 [pbmm]: https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/cloud-services/government-canada-security-control-profile-cloud-based-it-services.html#toc4
 [ops_guide]: https://TODO
 [dev_guide]: https://TODO